128technology/docs/docs/plugin_http_probe.md

 :::

 ## Configuration Snippet
-The plugin leverages the existing 128T reachability detection and enforcement configuration within the service-route on the router.
+The plugin leverages the existing SSR reachability detection and enforcement configuration within the service-route on the router.

 ### HTTP Profile configuration
 * Config Path: authority > router[name] > http-probe-profile